-Its funny how a few simple questions can be so revealing.
 Which part runs you most?
 What part would you like to access more?

 Comments are always welcome and if you’d like to receive postings by email, just enter your address at the bottom.
 Thank you so much for reading and sharing!